 • Interest Rate Reduction Refinance Loan.
 If you already have a loan through the VA, you can qualify for an IRRRL.
 These loans refinance your current VA home loan, giving you lower mortgage rates and monthly payments.

 • 100% financing.
-VA loans don’t require down payments, meaning you don’t have to spend years saving up cash to buy your house.
+VA loans don’t require down payment, meaning you don’t have to spend years saving up cash to buy your home.

 • Lower rates.
-When you have a VA loan, the VA backs your mortgage reducing the risk of your investment for the bank.
+When you apply for a VA loan, the VA backs your mortgage, thus, reducing the risk of your VA home loan.
 Interest rates are generally much lower than other loans, saving you thousands of dollars in the long run.

 • Less stringent credit requirements.
 There are no minimum credit score requirements to get your loan, although higher scores make you more likely to receive better rates.

 • Flexible income ratios.
 While most lenders require a DTI of 40% or lower, VA loans are more flexible.